alem-platform/sprint-js/story03/slice-array/README.md

 Write a function called `sliceArray` that divides the original array into sub-arrays, each having a length equal to the provided size.
-If the array cannot be split evenly, the last sub-array should contain the remaining elements. in case of invalid input values, function should return initial array
+If the array cannot be split evenly, the last sub-array should contain the remaining elements.
+In case of invalid input values, function should return initial array

 ### Expected Function: